vivek-30/Corona-Tracker/README.md

 - number of deaths
 - recoverd cases

-from different countries over the world.
+from different countries over the world and plot them to the map to give covid statistics

 ## Summary -